garggaurangi/OSI-Model/README.md

 # OSI-Model
-OSI Model animation in graphics.h

-I wrote this animation to create a visual representation of the message encapsulation and decapsulation as the message travels through the OSI layers.
+I wrote this animation in C++ using graphics.h library to create a visual representation of the message encapsulation and decapsulation as the message travels through the OSI layers.

 The center (purple) box is the message.
-As the message moves down the OSI stack, every layer wraps the data with it's own information (protocol headers and trailers).
+As the message moves down the OSI stack, every layer wraps the data (encapsulation) with it's own information (protocol headers and trailers).

+## At the Sender's end: Encapsulation

+The growing boxes in the animation represents encapsulation of data.

-So on the sender's end, this is what happens at each layer :
+This is what happens at each layer :

 | Layer | What Happens |
 |------|-----------|